Live Chat Now

 2. Choose a Degree and Specialization

-Start by thinking about what type of degree you’d like to earn.
-While a Bachelor’s in Accounting may seem like the most relevant option, you can also consider earning a more general business degree – such as a Bachelor’s in Business Administration or Management – with a Specialization in Accounting.
+Start by thinking about what type of undergraduate degree you’d like to earn.
+While a Bachelor’s Degree in Accounting may seem like the logical choice, you may also consider earning a more general business degree, such as a Bachelor’s in Business Administration or Management, with a Specialization in Accounting.

-To help you align your coursework to your career goals, here are five common areas of focus and a brief description of what they entail:
+To help you align your coursework with your career goals, here are 5 common areas of accounting with a brief description of each:

-In accounting, auditing is the practice of thoroughly investigating an entity's financial records for the purpose of identifying fraud or areas of inefficiency.
-Their goal is usually to determine that books are error free, though auditors may be called in to find areas where the business could improve its finances.
+• Auditing: In accounting, auditing is the practice of thoroughly investigating an entity's financial records for the purpose of confirming accuracy or identifying fraud or areas of inefficiency.
+Their goal is usually to determine that the bookkeeping is error-free, though an auditor may be called in to find areas where the business could improve its finances.

-Forensic accounting is a specialty field of accounting that focuses on investigation.
-Like auditing, forensic accounting looks through a company's books, but this field is specifically interested in discovering foul play such as tax or securities fraud.
+• Forensic Accounting: Forensic accounting is a specialty field of accounting that focuses on investigation.
+Like auditing, forensic accounting looks through a company's books, but this field is specifically interested in discovering wrongdoing, and utilized in conjunction with criminal investigations of fraud, embezzlement or civil litigation, requiring forensic accountants to prepare documents that will be used in court.

 3. Identify a Job or Internship that Interests You

 As you enter the final phase of your Bachelor's or Master's Degree in Accounting program, you should start looking for specific jobs and internships that interest you.
-It’s a good idea to identify the type of job you want before you conclude your degree because there may be specific certifications that you need to earn in order to qualify for the position.
+It’s a good idea to identify the type of accounting job you want before you complete your degree because you may need to obtain specific certifications to qualify for the position.

 4. Pursue Industry-Recognized Certifications